pju-/kirby-webhook-field/README.md

 This plugin can be configured to do a lot of things.
 However, I tried to give it some sane defaults, so a basic use case can be set up as quickly as possible.

-** If you just want to trigger a deploy hook, for example to on netlify, follow this guide: **
+**Follow this guide if you just want to trigger a deploy hook, for example to on netlify:**

 ### 1 - Install